bulochka68/memrot/README.md

 ## Why this exists

-Off-the-shelf red-teaming tools (Garak, Promptfoo, and similar) treat an agent like a chatbot: send a prompt, grade the reply.
+Off-the-shelf red-teaming tools (Garak, Promptfoo, and similar) treat an agent like a one-session chatbot: send a prompt, grade the reply.
 That misses most of an agent's real attack surface, which looks like this:

 ```